 Dog ownership is definitely a serious responsibility.
 It’s important for your dog to always be happy and healthy.
 In order to have a happy, and healthy, dog, you’ll need to learn all that you can.

 Make sure your home is dog-proof.
 You need to look for hazards around your home that your dog might run into.
-Put all medication and cleaning supplies away, and keep your indoor trash can inside a cabinet.
+All cleaning supplies and medications should be moved out of reach of your dog.
+You should also find a way of securing your trash somewhere that your dog cannot get to, such as in a cabinet.
 Some plants in your house may be toxic to your dog, so they should be kept where your dog cannot reach them.